stregea/TransactionTrackr/README.md

 # TransactionTrackr
-A Python application that keeps track and visualize your transactions across multiple accounts.
+A Python application that keeps track and visualizes your transactions across multiple accounts.

 Eventually on <a href="https://www.samueltregea.com/projects/" target="_blank">my website</a> there will be a video demonstration on this project.

+<strong>Note on accounts...</strong><br>
+- Currently only ESL and Apple Card accounts are supported.

 ## Requirements